aquasecurity/starboard/docs/operator/installation/kubectl.md

 # kubectl

-You can use static YAML manifests to install the operator in the `starboard-system` namespace and configure it to watch the `default` namespace:
+You can use static YAML manifests to install the operator in the `starboard-system` namespace and configure it to select all namespaces, except `kube-system` and `starboard-system`.

 ```
 kubectl apply -f https://raw.githubusercontent.com/aquasecurity/starboard/{{ git.tag }}/deploy/static/starboard.yaml